 Back to top

-Specialized Forest Product Harvesting Permits may be filed with our office at no cost to you.
-Our office maintains a supply of blank permits for your use.
+Specialized Forest Product Harvesting Permits may be filed at South Sound 911 free of charge.
+Our office maintains a supply of blank permits for use.

 These permits are good for harvesting and transporting within Pierce County only.
-If you wish to harvest or transport within another county, contact that county’s law enforcement agency.
+To harvest or transport within another county, contact that county’s law enforcement agency.

 Permits are valid until the expiration date on the permit or the end of the current calendar year, whichever comes first.